jean997/jean997.github.io/index.md

 	<a href="http://stephenslab.uchicago.edu">Matthew Stephens</a>.
   <br>
   <br>My research generally involves using statistics to answer questions
-  <br> that arise in human genetics.
-Applications I am particularly excited
-  <br> about right now include gene regulation, testing associations with
-  <br> spatially structured data tyepes, integrating GWAS and epigentic data,
-  <br> and using summary statistics  from multiple GWAS to learn about the
-  <br> relationships between phenotypes.
+   that arise in human genetics.
+Applications I am particularly excited about right now include gene regulation, testing associations with spatially structured data tyepes, integrating GWAS and epigentic data, and using summary statistics  from multiple GWAS to learn about the relationships between phenotypes.
   <br>
-  <br> I recieved my Ph.D. in Biostatistics from the <a href="https://www.biostat.washington.edu">University of Washington</a></br>
+  <br> I recieved my Ph.D. in Biostatistics from the <a href="https://www.biostat.washington.edu">University of Washington</a>
   	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
   </td>